kaplatech2020/Scheduling-Algorithms/README.md

   1. Kindly download the files
   2. After you downloaded it, secure for a Java IDE.
 We prefer you to use NetBeans
   3. Launch the app then click Files-->Open Project (select where is the location of the downloaded files)
-  4. You can now run the specific program.
+  4. You can now run the specific program (Right Click on the project name then select RUN)
   5. Thank you